Pschiee/Perfect-Colour/Software/test/motor/README.md

-Pass Conditions - Within 50ms of the expected rotation time
+Pass Condition - Within 50 ms of the expected rotation time